famouswelshman/16bit-reviews/README.md

 # Testing

+Testing done within browser via Dev Tools
+My testing of the application was done predominantly using Google Chrome from desktop.
+The application is responsive via Dev tools and although the application content is slightly compremised on smaller devices it’s still viewable and the functionality is still available.
+Content on a medium media device shows the content similar to desktop.
+The colapsable navbar is available and makes for easy navigation.
+Links within the application such as image and script were updated as url_for links in order to function across the application hosted via github and Heroku.
+In the first instance of creating this application I maintained static links which would not display when uploaded via Heroku.

+# Bugs
+The bugs in this project came about if user were to copy and paste an edit/delete link from another user id into the browser.
+I managed to edit the app.py file so that In the event that a different user would attempt to add an edit or delete extension to the file, flask would identify the user and if the current user was incorrect then the function would refer the user back to the login page in order to prompt the user to login.

+# Account creation
+Several registrations made on the site to prove that this functionality works.
+The database records the username and password and access to the application is then valid.

+# Functionality
+The user logged in allows access to their respective review content, allowing to edit and delete their content only.
+User who is logged in does not have access to other user review content and cannot edit and delete any data other than their own.

 ## HTML
 Testing for responsive element of this app took considerable time although i chose a pre built template from Bootstrap as the framework for my front end application but this required additional containers and the use of a cards insert from Bootstrap to visually display the review data.